 First, let’s get some cores downloaded to your device.
 These are console emulators which have been adapted to work as plugins through Retroarch and can be downloaded directly through the app.
 Just go to “Load Core -> Download Core” and select what you want from the list.

-So which cores are best for which console?
+Which cores are best for which console?
 Below are our core picks for the most popular consoles, based on the broadest compatibility and best performance with the most games.
-There will be certain games that don’t quite conform to this list, but for most people we believe that it’s optimal.
+There will be certain games that don’t quite conform to this list, but for most people, we believe that it’s optimal.

 Note: cores for more demanding consoles with 3D graphics and so on (N64, PS1, Sega Saturn) will be more straining on your device.
 They should work fine on relatively recent devices, but older/low-end Android devices may struggle.